-Prepare & Send Images for Printing
+Preparing Images for Printing

-Images files should be submitted in RGB colour and we can use JPEG, TIFF or PDF file types.
+Submit files in RGB colour.
+We can use JPEG, TIFF or PDF file types.
 Export PDF files to RGB colour (convert to 'Adobe RGB 1998' colour profile).
 When sending JPEGs, please use the high quality (i.e. '11 or 12' maximum quality setting) option to prevent compression problems.
 Export to or convert colours to Adobe RGB (1998) colour space before sending to us.
 NOTE if you're not familiar with photo editing software, we are happy to do this conversion for you.
 Furthermore, we certainly can work with CMYK images if these are part of your normal work flow.

 When cropping/resizing images allow 5-10mm (0.15-0.4inches) of 'bleed' area on the edges.
 As an example, if you require a 610x400mm acrylic face mount, crop/resize the image to 620x410mm.
 For prints with a longest edge greater than 100cm, ensure that an additional 10mm is included on each edge of the cropped/resized image.